The-Academic-Observatory/observatory-platform/docs/tutorials/telescope_prog.md

 globals()[telescope.dag_id] = telescope.make_dag()
 ```

+## Creating a telescope file
+The telescope file contains the release class at the top, then the telescope class and at the bottom any functions that
+ are used within these classes.
-The filename is usually similar to the DAG id and the same for the telescope file in the `observatory-dags/observatory/dags/telescopes`
+This filename is also usually similar to the DAG id and should be inside the `observatory-dags/observatory/dags/telescopes`
  directory.

-## Creating a telescope file
-The telescope file contains the release class at the top, then the telescope class and finally any functions that are
- used within these classes.

 An example of the telescope file:
 ```python